shaon-data/K_Nearest_Neighbors_scratch/README.md

 For downloading use
        `git clone https://github.com/ShaonMajumder/simple_K_Nearest_Neighbors.git`
 ## Explanations
+KNN is the algorithm where an unlabeled n-dimensional or n-featural point gets a class label from the class of the nearest euclidean distances between that point and sample training n-dimensional points among nearest K points.
+K = 2x+1 and K <= n

 1. Determine the eucledean distance between train_set rows and test_set single row.
 Repeat the same for all test_set rows and get distances.
 ![Eucledian Distance](https://github.com/ShaonMajumder/simple_K_Nearest_Neighbors/blob/master/pics/knn.png)